unknownworlds/prefabricator-ue5/README.md

 - Meshes with custom primitive data don’t refresh properly in prefabs, the data is there but not visible in the mesh visuals/materials until you edit it
 - Instanced static meshes cannot be used in prefabs
 - Foliage through the foliage tool cannot be used inside of prefabs (but can be placed on prefabs that are placed in the level)
-- Niagara systems in prefabs can cause crashes